-The specific objectives of the programme include:
+The specific objectives of the program include:

-- Equipping you with conceptual understanding and the theoretical and methodological skills needed to carry out original and relevant research on key societal issues
+- Equipping you with conceptual understanding and the theoretical and methodological skills needed to carry out original and relevant research on key societal issues.

 Information on the languages of instruction